isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/generate-output-use-condition-presets.md

 1. Select **Duplicate** from the Options menu to open the **Duplicate condition preset** dialog.
     >[!NOTE]
     >
-    > The default name of the preset is <selected condition preset name>_1 You can change the name according to your requirements.
+    > The default name of the preset is `<selected condition preset name>_1`.
+You can change the name according to your requirements.
 1. Click **Duplicate**.

 ### Delete condition preset